 - 3D Printing and On Demand, Additive Manufacturing

 - Cyber Security

 What do all of these technologies have in common?
 Electronics and electronic, or digital, communication.

 A complete deployment of Digital Supply Chain technologies would replace all uses of paper, eliminate all manual data entry and updates, and eliminate the need to request (eg. with a phone call) information because you would already have it at your fingertips.

-The deployment of electronic sensors and tracking capabilities will allow for the real time tracking of the movement of all goods throughout every aspect of the manufacturing, transportation and logistics processes that permeate any Supply Chain.
+The deployment of electronic sensors and Supply Chain visibility software with advanced tracking capabilities will allow for the real time tracking of the movement of all goods throughout every aspect of the manufacturing, transportation and logistics processes that permeate any Supply Chain.

 End to end electronic connectivity enables performance management and optimization of even the most complicated Supply Chains.
 By definition this end to end real time connectivity also means that a Digital Supply Chain will be fully integrated all the way from the Customer through to all levels of Suppliers, inclusive of all functions, with transparency and visibility throughout.

 A robust application of tools such as Artificial Intelligence, Big Data, Predictive Analytics and Digital Control Towers would even support an electronically directed and managed Supply Chain with minimal human intervention.

 This means that a Digital Supply Chain, and its underlying processes, can be managed holistically and intelligently with the optimal availability of information on performance, requirements and overall dynamics.